vikaschenny/robotframeworktools/README.rst

 oneclickinstaller__
 ===================
-    An AutoIT script to automatically install Robot Framework and its dependencies on a Windows machine.
+    An AutoIT script to automatically install Robot Framework and its dependencies on a Windows XP machine.

 __ http://bitbucket.org/robotframework/robottools/src/master/oneclickinstaller